mindkin/hourfleet/docs/notifications.md

 ### Booking Completed (Borrower)
 ###### ID: 209
-This notification is sent to the *Borrower* when the *Car Owner* completes the booking or the system auto-completes it.
+This notification is sent to the *Borrower* when the *Car Owner* completes the booking or Hourfleet auto-completes it.

 **Email**